Updated: April 15, 2026

 Food and Groceries

-Below, we provide you with average prices for common food items in Funchal, the capital.
+Below, we provide you with average food prices in Funchal, the capital.

 Cost